What is the Best Solar Panel Technology (For Lighting Needs)?

 Perovskite Solar Cells

 Perovskite cells are gaining steam in the solar cell arena, but the technology has really only begun to compete with more traditional solar cells.
 Instead of silicon, the solar cells are manufactured with perovskite, a mineral found abundantly in the Earth's mantle.
 While the technology is rapidly gaining popularity in use for solar power applications, it hasn't been often used for solar lighting because of price: gold is a common component in perovskite solar cell manufacturing (no explanation needed there).
 Plus, cheaper cells have a shorter lifespan in comparison to more commercially-available technologies.
 Perovskite cells decay rapidly in moisture as well, so even a light rain can damage the cell.
 This calls for stronger encapsulation, which drives price and weight up.
 Toxicity levels are a concern too since some cells use lead and a substance called Pbl, both highly toxic to the environment.
-Perovskite cell improvements will pave a path for PV in the future, but it doesn't operate well for solar lighting in its current state.
+Perovskite cell improvements will pave a path for PV in the future, but it isn't the best solar panel technology in its current state.

 Monocrystalline Solar Cell